Q: What is America’s Run for the Fallen?

 Q: I cant make it to our marker but would still like to participate.

-A: Due to time and distance restraints you may not be available to directly participate at your specific marker.
+A: Due to time and distance restraints we know you may not be available to directly participate at your specific marker.
 However, we would encourage you to send friends or relatives to yours and you could stand for another family in a location that may be closer in proximity to your home state.

 Q: Can my Hero’s marker be moved to another location?

 A: America’s Run for the Fallen is a National run to include every fallen service member since the USS Cole.
-Unfortunately because of the extensive number of lives lost while on active duty it was impossible to locate every marker near a hometown or family residence.
+Unfortunately because of the extensive number of lives lost it was impossible to locate every marker near a hometown or family residence.
 In order to respectfully include every name we chose as our model the chronological day of death.
 This may not enable everyone to attend their particular place of honor however we think you will understand based on a number of reasons.

 We realize that some families may not be able to attend their marker.
 In this regard we can offer several options;

 - If you can be at your marker with us great, please check back before the run starts to be sure positions haven’t changed when new names were added.
-Also we are working to include a live component to the run so that you can see us honor your hero live online.
+Also we are working to include a live component to the run so that you can follow us honor your hero live online.

 - If you cannot attend, please send a relative or a friend to be there, maybe even another GS family.
 You could in turn be at their marker somewhere closer.
+Also there will be a ceremony at the end of each day you could attend.

 Q: Are there other ways I get involved?